VirtoCommerce/vc-docs/platform_docs/dev_docs/docs/Fundamentals/Event-Driven-Development/using-domain-events.md

 #Using Domain Events
-As its name soggests, a domain event is something that happened in a particular domain, and something you want other parts of the same domain to be aware of and potentially react to (the in-process principle).
+As its name suggests, a domain event is something that happened in a particular domain, and something you want other parts of the same domain to be aware of and potentially react to (the in-process principle).

 An important benefit of domain events is that any side effects of something happening in a domain can be expressed explicitly and not implicitly.
 Those side effects must be consistent, i.e. either all operations related to the task happen, or none.
 In addition, domain events enable a better separation of concerns among classes within the same domain.